durango/express-4-boilerplate/README.md

 3. Edit and rename config-example.json to config.json

-4. Create the tables (or add `{force: true}` and run the application once and then remove it)
+4. Create the tables manually, dump/execute `models/structure.sql`, or add `{force: true}` within `index.js` of `sequelize.sync()` and run the application once (remember to remove it).

-5. Create a oAuth client ID for Google through their [console](https://console.developers.google.com).
+5. Create an oAuth client ID for Google through their [console](https://console.developers.google.com).
 The recommended callback URL is `schema://your-domain.tld/api/auth/google/callback`

 6. `node index.js`